cockroachdb/docs/v21.2/upgrade-cockroach-version.md

 ## Step 1.
 Verify that you can upgrade

 To upgrade to a new version, you must first be on a [production release](../releases/#production-releases) of the previous version.
-The release does not need to be the **latest** production release of the previous version, but it must be a production release rather than a testing release (alpha/beta).
+The release does not need to be the latest production release of the previous version, but it **must be a production release** and not a [testing release (alpha/beta)](../releases/#testing-releases).

-Therefore, if you are upgrading from v20.2 to v21.1, or from a testing release (alpha/beta) of v21.1 to v21.2:
+Therefore, to upgrade to v21.2:

+- If your current CockroachDB version is a v20.2 (or earlier) release, or a v21.1 testing release (alpha/beta):
     1. First [upgrade to a production release of v21.1](../v21.1/upgrade-cockroach-version.html).
 Be sure to complete all the steps.

-2. Then return to this page and perform a second rolling upgrade to v21.2.
+    1. Return to this page and perform a second rolling upgrade to v21.2, starting from [step 2](#step-2-prepare-to-upgrade).

-If you are upgrading from any production release of v21.1, or from any earlier v21.2 release, you do not have to go through intermediate releases; continue to step 2.
+- If your current CockroachDB version is any v21.1 production release, or any earlier v21.2 release, you do not have to go through intermediate releases; continue to [step 2](#step-2-prepare-to-upgrade).

 ## Step 2.
 Prepare to upgrade